iHeartDogs is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no extra cost

 With too much keratin to go around, hyperkeratosis results in the dog growing a hard, crusty material over their paw pads.
-There are varying levels of severity, but most dog owners say it looks like their pup has a layer of extra-hard fur growing out of their paw pads.
+There are varying levels of severity, but most dog parents say it looks like their pup has a layer of extra-hard fur growing out of their paw pads.
 In especially bad cases, the paws can crack and become infected.
 There’s also nasal hyperkeratosis where the same condition presents itself on the dog’s nose.

 There are several possible causes for hyperkeratosis, and the most likely is genetics.
 Dogue de Bordeaux, retrievers, and terriers are breeds especially prone to developing this skin condition.
 If that’s the case and the dog’s parents passed on the genetic predisposition, symptoms usually appear by the time the dog is one year old.

 Besides genetics, there are a few medical conditions where hyperkeratosis is a common symptom.
 Here are some potential causes.

 This disease is spread by parasites most often carried by sandflies.
 It can affect the dog’s fur, skin, and abdominal organs.
 You can treat it with medication.